static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 ### SERVER_LOG_REMOTE_ADDRESS
 Log incoming request information along with its Remote Address (IP) if available using the `info` log level.
 Default `false`.

+### SERVER_LOG_FORWARDED_FOR
+Log real IP from X-Forwarded-For header if available using the `info` log level.
+Default `false`

+### SERVER_TRUSTED_PROXIES
+A comma separated list of IP addresses to accept the X-Forwarded-For header from.
+An empty string means trust all IPs.
+Default `""`

 ### SERVER_ERROR_PAGE_404
 HTML file path for 404 errors.
 If the path is not specified or simply doesn't exist then the server will use a generic HTML error message.
 If a relative path is used then it will be resolved under the root directory.
 Default `./404.html`.